loda-lang/loda-programs/programs/oeis/list1.md

 * [A132356](http://oeis.org/A132356) ([L08 program](A132356.asm)): a(2*k) = k*(10*k+2), a(2*k+1) = 10*k^2 + 18*k + 8, with k >= 0.
 * [A132366](http://oeis.org/A132366) ([L11 program](A132366.asm)): Partial sum of centered tetrahedral numbers A005894.
 * [A132371](http://oeis.org/A132371) ([L19 program](A132371.asm)): a(n) = n! - {(n-1)! + (n-2)! + ... + 2! + 1!}.
+* [A132376](http://oeis.org/A132376) ([L39 program](A132376.asm)): Algorithmic drum function based on two bar 16 notes per bar: Funk drum : Based on Andy Newark "In Time" from Sly Stone's Fresh 1973".
 * [A132383](http://oeis.org/A132383) ([L06 program](A132383.asm)): 4^n written 4^n times.
 * [A132397](http://oeis.org/A132397) ([L15 program](A132397.asm)): Second trisection of A024494.
 * [A132400](http://oeis.org/A132400) ([L07 program](A132400.asm)): Period 4: repeat [1, 5, 3, 1].